CralD/gym-app-Security-Rest-SpringBoot/README.md

-# Hibernate and Rest Gym App Created by Adán Osorio
+# Hibernate and Rest with Spring Boot Gym App Created by Adán Osorio

-This repository  contains a gym management application built using Hibernate and Rest.
+This repository  contains a gym management application built using Hibernate,Rest and Spring boot.
 The app allows for the management of trainees, trainers, and training sessions within a gym.

 ## Features